LAKOTA LEADS

 LEADS hosted a SENG webinar which shared the research and insights on internal motivation.
 This presentation was given by nationally recognized speaker Lisa Van Gemert aka The Gifted Guru.
 Lack of motivation can be a factor in underachievement of gifted children, creating tension in the family as well as conflict with school.
 Internal motivation is one of the key elements to achievement.

-Here is a link to Lisa's presentation and more wonderful materials
+Here is a link to Lisa's presentation and more wonderful materials on her website.

 LEARNING STYLES